Aquatic access to a wealth of recreation

 - Watch the weather.
 Check the weather forecast before starting out.
 Be alert for the wave, wind, cloud changes that signal bad weather approaching.

 - Cold water robs body heat 25 times faster than air at the same temperature.
 Stave Lake Reservoir, Hayward Lake Reservoir and the Stave River are cold enough to threaten your survival.
 Wearing your PFD increases your survival time.

 - Be off the water one-half hour before posted closing times.
 DON'T GET LOCKED IN!

-- There are no lifeguards on duty at Hayward, Stave, and Ruskin Recreation Areas.
-In the event of an accident, contact the Recreation Area Staff and phone 911.
+- There are no lifeguards on duty at Stave Lake and Ruskin recreation areas.
+In the event of an accident, contact the recreation area staff and phone 911.
 Visitors are required to obey the safety directions of all onsite BC Hydro Recreation Area Staff or leave the recreation area.

 - Never leave children without proper supervision while they are in or near the water.
 Children or non-swimmers should wear a personal flotation device.